apache/felix-atomos/README.md

 # Substrate

 An example project of using Graal Substrate is located at `atomos/atomos.tests/service.substrate`.
 This project is not built as part of the main
-Atomos build because it requires an installation of GraalVM CE 19.2.1 and the native-image tools for Substrate.
-To build the Substrate example the main
+Atomos build because it requires an installation of GraalVM CE 19.3.0 (must use Java 8 version) and the native-image tools for Substrate.
+The Java 11 version of Graal Substrate currently does not work because the native image builder does not currently support the
-Atomos build must first be built using the Java 8 profile:
+Java Platform Module System and has no module introspection at image runtime.
+Atomos expects to have a functional Java Platform Module System when running on Java versions greater than Java 8.
+To build the Substrate example the main Atomos build must first be built using the Java 8 profile:

 `mvn clean install -Pjava8`